People hear balloons popping in their head, snapping, clapping and crackling and wonder if it’s an aneurysm rupturing.

 Tinnitus is normally described as a “ringing” or high pitch sound, but there are causes of tinnitus that patients also describe as popping, snapping, clapping, crackling, thumping and whooshing.

-Again, these are not caused by a rupturing aneurysm, but may indeed have a very serious cause that needs prompt attention.
+Again, these signs are not caused by a rupturing aneurysm, but may actually be caused by a brain tumor.

 Dr. Siddiq is fellowship-trained in endovascular surgical neuroradiology and vascular neurology from the University of Minnesota Medical Center.
 His areas of special focus also include brain aneurysms and carotid disease.